Overview

 Factors that may increase your risk of autoimmune hepatitis include:

 • Being female.
-Although both males and females can develop autoimmune hepatitis, the disease is more common in females.
+Although both males and females can develop autoimmune hepatitis, the disease is most common in females.

-• Heredity.
+• Genetics.
 Evidence suggests that a predisposition to autoimmune hepatitis may run in families.

 • Having an autoimmune disease.
-People who already have an autoimmune disease, such as celiac disease, rheumatoid arthritis or hyperthyroidism (Graves' disease or Hashimoto's thyroiditis), may be more likely to develop autoimmune hepatitis.
+People who already have an autoimmune disease, such as celiac disease, rheumatoid arthritis or hyperthyroidism (Graves' disease or Hashimoto thyroiditis), may be more likely to develop autoimmune hepatitis.

 Complications

-Autoimmune hepatitis that goes untreated can cause permanent scarring of the liver tissue (cirrhosis).
+Autoimmune hepatitis that goes untreated can cause permanent scarring of the liver tissue, known as cirrhosis.
 Complications of cirrhosis include:

-• Fluid in your abdomen (ascites).
-Liver disease can cause large amounts of fluid to accumulate in your abdomen.
-Ascites can be uncomfortable and may interfere with breathing and is usually a sign of advanced cirrhosis.
+• Fluid in the abdomen, called ascites (uh-SY-teez).
+Liver disease can cause large amounts of fluid to build up in the belly.
+Ascites can be uncomfortable and may interfere with breathing.
+It's usually a sign of advanced cirrhosis.

 • Liver failure.
-This occurs when extensive damage to liver cells makes it impossible for your liver to function adequately.
+Liver failure happens when extensive damage to liver cells makes it not possible for the liver to function well.
 At this point, a liver transplant is needed.

 • Liver cancer.
 People with cirrhosis have an increased risk of liver cancer.